-It is a legal requirement in accordance with The Fire Safety Order 2005 for Owners/Landlords to undertake fire risk assessments for Block of Flats, Maisonettes and Sheltered Accommodation.
+It is a legal requirement in accordance with The Fire Safety Order 2005 for Freeholders/Landlords to undertake fire risk assessments for Block of Flats, Maisonettes and Sheltered Accommodation.
 Common parts can be defined as main entrance, lobbies, hallways, lifts, stairwells, emergency/fire exits, passageways and pathways.
 In certain cases common parts can also include car parks and gyms.
 In-depth fire risk assessment will be performed taking into consideration general fire precautions in the common parts, which will in-turn identify any potential shortcomings and document remedial action recommendations.
 Both non-destructive and destructive (Type 4) surveys are undertaken.
 In most cases a non-destructive Type 1 common parts fire risk assessment shall suffice.